 - Recognize the sunk cost early rather than building up the losses.

-- Separating the ego from the real work.
+- Separating the emotions and subjective influence from the real situation on the ground.

 - Constantly keep in mind the target that you decided while starting the project.